sirech/homepage2/src/pages/articles/2023-08-12-my-approach-to-taking-notes/index.md

 ### Be Mindful of Where You Put Things

 It goes without saying, but you should only store notes where it's allowed.
-In general, I try very hard to not put propietary details in my own notes.
+I try very hard to avoid proprietary details in my notes.
 That stuff is better suited for official documents, wikis, or similar.
 Your notes can contain a reference that links to it.

 Feedback notes focus on behaviors.
 It's relatively easy to write them in a way that you only talk about an individual's actions and leave any unwanted internal detail.
-It's worth getting used to write things that are safe to be shared, in case you end up doing that inadvertently.
+It's worth getting used to writing things that are safe to share, in case you do it inadvertently.

 As for concrete software, there are a ton of solutions to choose from.
 I use Apple Notes for my personal stuff.
-I got notes about feedback that I received or gave that go five or six years back there.
+I got notes about feedback I received or gave that go five or six years back there.

 ## When to Make Notes Public

 As a general principle, you should consider making public anything that could help somebody else.
-This post for instance started as a direct response, but I thought it might be useful for others 😊.
+This post, for instance, started as a direct response, but I thought it might benefit others 😊.

-Feedback isn't the best example for that as it's something to share in private.
-For other less personal topics it's good to ask yourself if somebody else would read it.
-Defaulting to sharing leverages what you already did, and it can give you some nice impact for free.
+Feedback isn't the best example, as it's something to share privately.
+For less personal topics, it's good to ask yourself if somebody else would read it.
+Defaulting to sharing leverages what you already did and it provides some easy impact.

 Well, not completely for free.
-To put something in public you probably need to edit it more heavily than when you're the only consumer.
-Keep
+To publish it you probably need to edit it more heavily than when you're the only consumer.

 ## Notes for Everything

-While I've focused on feedback throughout this article, it's not the only thing that benefits from note taking.
+While I've focused on feedback throughout this article, it's not the only thing that benefits from note-taking.
 The possibilities are endless, even something like [learning in public](https://jvns.ca/).

-A long time ago I read that John Carmack tracked his work in [.plan](https://garbagecollected.org/2017/10/24/the-carmack-plan/) files.
-I liked the idea so much I adopted it as well, although I keep mine private.
+A long time ago, I read that John Carmack tracked his work in [.plan](https://garbagecollected.org/2017/10/24/the-carmack-plan/) files.
+I liked the idea so much that I adopted it, although I keep mine private.

-Every now and then, I just write down what I've been doing lately.
-I put a timestamp and write what happened.
+Every now and then, I write down what I've been doing lately.
+I put a timestamp and document what happened.
 What I'm focusing on, what went well, anything that comes to mind.
-It's really interesting to go back and see my progress.
-It gives me perspective on how things are really going without too much recency bias.
-That's helped me a lot tracking my own growth.
+It's insightful to go back and see my progress.
+It gives me perspective on how things are going without too much recency bias.
+That's helped me a lot in tracking my growth.

 ## Start Taking Notes

-The TLDR is that taking notes is inexpensive if you organize yourself and it's an extremely beneficial investment of your time.
-If you aren't doing it now, you got to start.
+The TLDR is that taking notes is inexpensive if you organize yourself.
+Moreover, it's an extremely beneficial investment of your time.
+If you aren't doing it now, you have to start.
 If you do, do it more often.